-- Evaluate whether an invitation from a patient’s primary care clinician to use MyPreventiveCare results in use of the system.
+- Evaluate whether an invitation from a patient’s primary care clinician to use MyPreventiveCare increases use of the system.
+(Ongoing)

-- Evaluate whether an invitation from a patient’s primary care clinician to use MyPreventiveCare results in increased delivery of age- and gender-appropriate clinical preventive services.
+- Evaluate whether an invitation from a patient’s primary care clinician to use MyPreventiveCare increases delivery of age- and gender-appropriate clinical preventive services.
+(Ongoing)

-- Evaluate whether an invitation from a patient’s primary care clinician to use MyPreventiveCare results in increased shared decisionmaking for preventive services.
+- Evaluate whether an invitation from a patient’s primary care clinician to use MyPreventiveCare increases shared decisionmaking for preventive services.
+(Ongoing)

-- Evaluate whether an invitation from a patient’s primary care clinician to use MyPreventiveCare results in improved clinician-patient communication about preventive needs.
+- Evaluate whether an invitation from a patient’s primary care clinician to use MyPreventiveCare improves clinician-patient communication about preventive needs.
+(Ongoing)

 2010 Activities: The grant team analyzed baseline and four-month post-intervention data from both the Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey and the EMR.
 The team also completed the collection of both survey and EMR data for the 16-months post-intervention.
 In February 2010, the team mailed the preventive services survey to 4,500 predefined intervention and control patients and the CAHPS survey to an additional 1,000 predefined intervention and control patients.
 They prepared and transferred EMR data on all 5,500 intervention and control patients and, at the end of the calendar year, were in the process of the combined EMR and survey data analysis.
 The team created a detailed and extensive protocol to address data discrepancies (i.e. when EMR data and survey responses are inconsistent) and merge the datasets.
 These refined protocols were made consistent with the U.S. Preventive Services Task Force recommendations and the prevention recommendations that MyPreventiveCare promotes to patients.